czi-catalystproject/hub-champion-training/episodes/introduction.md

 - Where applicable, are the needs for collaboration, large datasets, and/or computational power consistent across your whole community?
 - What are the main software applications your community uses to conduct their work?
 - How familiar is your user community with version control using git/GitHub?
+- How can a hub address the challenges your community faces?

 Prepare to summarise and share with the rest of the workshop.
 :::